newchuyalong/libgdx-learning/A-simple-game.md

    batch.end();
 ```

 The first line tells the `SpriteBatch` to use the coordinate system specified by the camera.
 As stated earlier, this is done with something called a matrix, to be more specific, a projection matrix.
-The `camera.combined` field is a such a matrix.
+The `camera.combined` field is such a matrix.
 From there on the `SpriteBatch` will render everything in the coordinate system described earlier.

 Next we tell the `SpriteBatch` to start a new batch.
 Why do we need this and what is a batch?
 OpenGL hates nothing more than telling it about individual images.
 It wants to be told about as many images to render as possible at once.